dg1198/HaCa/README.md

    pip install Flask-MySQLdb

 3. **Run the application:**
-   -Execute the main application file: python app.py
+   - Execute the main application file: python app.py
 4. **Access the app in your browser:**
-   -Open http://127.0.0.1:5000 in your web browser
+   - Open http://127.0.0.1:5000 in your web browser